ponaroth/weather-buddy/README.md

 A weather app with virtual pet to keep you company!

-### What we used for our app:
+What we used for our app:
 * Weather API
 * Linear Constraints
-* Image View with vectors to display our character
+* Image View with vectors to display our charager

 # Dean

-### Tasks:
-* Find free weather API
-* Implement API in our Android app
-* Learn how to call for data from API for us to display

 # Brian

-### Tasks:
-* Design app character (Buddy)
-* Create app design (Main Fragment)
-* Find Wallpapers to use with app

 # Ashley

-### Tasks:
-* Vectorize the character to display on app
-* Have the character adapt to the weather (Changes color and state)
-* Have the wallpaper adapt to the time of day
-* Have the icons adapt to weather conditions

 # Margarita

-### Tasks:
-* Create settings fragment to update/change the city
-* Have the user input update the location for the API
-* Have API update the weather conditions
+The settings can be accessed by clicking on the top settings icon located at the top left hand side of the screen.

+The settings page is responisble for changing the location used in the app.

+If a location is valid it will change the location on the homepage.

+If the location is not valid, or blank the location will remain the same as the previous location, and error message will also display on the settings screen telling you if the location is invalid and asking you to refer to all the valid locations located at the openweather api website.